Ralph Miliband: Early life: 1924–1940

-Miliband's parents had grown up in the impoverished Jewish quarter of Warsaw, Poland.
-Samuel Miliband had been a member of the socialist Jewish Labour Bund in Warsaw.
+Miliband's parents grew up in the impoverished Jewish quarter of Warsaw, Poland.
+His father Samuel Miliband (1895–1966) was a member of the socialist Jewish Labour Bund in Warsaw.

-In 1922, they were among the Polish Jews who migrated westward, to Brussels in Belgium, after the First World War.
+In 1922, Miliband's parents were among the Polish Jews who migrated westward, to Brussels in Belgium, after the First World War.
 It was here that Miliband's parents first met, and they married in 1923.
-His father, Samuel (1895–1966), was a skilled craftsman who made leather goods, and his mother, Renia (or Renée, née Steinlauf 1901–1975), travelled around selling women's hats.
+His father, was a skilled craftsman who made leather goods, and his mother, Renia (or Renée, née Steinlauf 1901–1975), travelled around selling women's hats.
 She was embarrassed by having to work in this profession, hiding it from her neighbours, but required the extra income due to the economic troubles of the Great Depression during the 1930s.
 Renia spoke Polish fluently, but her husband had only had a very basic education and, as such, probably only spoke Yiddish, but he taught himself French by reading newspapers.
 Their son, Adolphe, was born in Brussels on 7 January 1924.

 He grew up in the working-class community of Saint-Gilles, and in 1939, aged 15, he became a member of Hashomer Hatzair ("Young Guard"), a socialist-Zionist youth group.
 In May 1940, following the outbreak of the Second World War, the armies of Nazi Germany invaded Belgium, and the Miliband family, being Jewish, decided to flee the country from the antisemitic Nazi authorities.
 They missed the train to Paris and, although Adolphe – who was then sixteen – wanted to walk to the border, the family recognised that his younger sister Anna Hélène, who was only twelve, was too young for such a trek.
 It was decided that Renia and Anna Hélène would stay in Brussels, while Sam and Ralph would go ahead and make the journey to Paris.
 However, along the way Sam decided to change the plan and went with his son to Ostend, where they caught the last boat to Britain.
 They arrived there on 19 May 1940.